pytorch/pytorch/docs/source/amp.rst

 .. automodule:: torch.cuda.amp
 .. currentmodule:: torch.cuda.amp

-``torch.cuda.amp`` provides convenience methods for running networks with mixed precision, where some operations use the ``torch.float32`` (``float``) datatype and other operations use ``torch.float16`` (``half``).
+``torch.cuda.amp`` provides convenience methods for mixed precision, where some operations use the ``torch.float32`` (``float``) datatype and other operations use ``torch.float16`` (``half``).
 Some operations, like linear layers and convolutions, are much faster in ``float16``.
 Other operations, like reductions, often require the dynamic range of ``float32``.
-Networks running in mixed precision try to match each operation to its appropriate datatype.
+Mixed precision tries to match each operation to its appropriate datatype.

+When training with a mixture of ``float32`` and ``float16``, you should use :class:`torch.cuda.amp.autocast` along with :class:`torch.cuda.amp.GradScaler`.

+:class:`torch.cuda.amp.autocast` and :class:`torch.cuda.amp.GradScaler` are modular.
+When combining them, there are no gotchas:  use each as its individual docs suggest.
+See the :ref:`Automatic Mixed Precision examples<amp-examples>` for typical and more advanced cases.

 .. contents:: :local:

+.. _autocasting:

+Autocasting
+^^^^^^^^^^^

+.. autoclass:: autocast
+    :members:

 .. _gradient-scaling:

 Gradient Scaling
 ^^^^^^^^^^^^^^^^

-When training a network with mixed precision, if the forward pass for a particular op has ``torch.float16`` inputs, the backward pass for that op will produce ``torch.float16`` gradients.
+If the forward pass for a particular op has ``float16`` inputs, the backward pass for that op will produce ``float16`` gradients.
-Gradient values with small magnitudes may not be representable in ``torch.float16``.
+Gradient values with small magnitudes may not be representable in ``float16``.
 These values will flush to zero ("underflow"), so the update for the corresponding parameters will be lost.

 To prevent underflow, "gradient scaling" multiplies the network's loss(es) by a scale factor and